 Some special considerations apply to monitor profiles.
 Since a CRT monitor is a self-luminous display, the interpretation of tone is somewhat ambiguous: Should full-drive monitor white be regarded as 100% diffuse white?
 In terms of colour appearance, the answer to that question depends on the state of the observer's adaptation, which is influenced by the viewing environment.
-For example, in a brightly-lit office environment, the observer may adapt to the monitor screen itself.
+For example, in a brightly-lit office environment, the observer may adapt to the ambient illumination.
+In a dim environment, the observer may adapt to the monitor screen itself.
 In general, it is very difficult to predict the observer's actual state of adaptation.